mabushelbaia/Course-Schedule/README.md

 # 📅 Course Schedule

-This tool parses a university schedule from an `index.html` file and converts it into an iCalendar `.ics` file compatible with calendar applications.
+This tool parses a university schedule exported as an `index.html` file and converts it into an iCalendar `.ics` file compatible with calendar applications (e.g., Google Calendar, Outlook).

 ---

 ## ✨ Features

-- Parses course schedule from HTML.
+* Parses course schedule from HTML exported from Ritaj.
-- Converts schedule to `.ics` iCalendar format.
+* Converts schedule data to `.ics` iCalendar format with recurring weekly events.
-- Saves output as `schedule.ics`.
+* Saves output as `schedule.ics` (default) or a custom filename via CLI.
+* Optionally exports schedule as CSV.
-- Prints parsed schedule table for preview.
+* Prints the parsed schedule table for preview.
-- Loads semester dates and settings from environment variables.
+* Loads semester start and end dates from environment variables.

 ---

 ## 🛠️ Prerequisites

-- Python 3.8 or higher installed on your system.
+* Python 3.8 or higher
-- Basic familiarity with command line/terminal.
+* Basic command line / terminal knowledge

 ---